 GradesK to 10

-Anybody Can Learn Code is designed to spark interest in learning to code, especially among girls and the very young.
-Find lessons for beginners, Kindergartners to tenth graders (or...more
+Code is designed to spark interest in learning to code, especially among girls and the very young.
+Find lessons for beginners, Kindergartners to tenth graders (or older).
+Start by clicking...more

 In the ClassroomMake coding part of science inquiry or math logic in any classroom.
 Include it as part of scientific method or discussions about careers in science.
 You may even want to portray coding as just another "world language" in today's world.
 Be sure to look at all the implementation advice before introducing these extensive coding resources to your class.
 It would be wise to complete the Hour of Code yourself so you will feel comfortable helping students if they get stuck.
 Better yet, invite a few students to do an hour with you after school and learn together!
 You will have a team of "techsperts" to help their peers.
 Select the Learn button from the top menu to find two links for educators.
 The one at the top of the Learn page gives quick tips for prepping for the Hour of Code.
 The one at the bottom of the slide gives complete instructions for implementing the Hour of Code in your classroom.
 Plan an hour of Code on nationally designated days or on your own calendar!
 Invite the PTA/PTO to host a coding event.
 Select a video to use to introduce Computer Science to your students.
-In a 1:1 or BYOD classroom, guide students through the site using Surfly, a tool to share the web pages with others, reviewed here.
-If you only have a few computers, introduce this tool using a projector or interactive whiteboard and bookmark it as a learning station with earbuds/headphones.
+Introduce this tool using a projector or interactive whiteboard and bookmark it as a learning station with earbuds/headphones.
 Encourage students to help each other when they have difficulty.
 Share this on your website for students to use at home, too.
-Anybody Can Learn Code teaches the basics.
-Those students who show a keen interest in coding could learn more by using a program such as Codeacademy, reviewed here.
+Code teaches the basics.
+Those students who show a keen interest in coding could extend their learning by using a program such as Codeacademy, reviewed here.

 This resource requires Adobe Flash.